npenkov/gcqlsh/internal/action/README_TESTS.md

 ### Docker-based Testing

-The tests use `ory/dockertest` to run a Cassandra container for integration testing.
-This ensures that:
+The tests support two modes of operation:

+1. **Local Mode** (using dockertest): Tests spin up their own Cassandra container using `ory/dockertest`
+2. **Docker Compose Mode** (recommended for macOS): Tests connect to a Cassandra service managed by docker-compose

+Both modes ensure that:
 1. Tests run against a real Cassandra instance
 2. Tests are isolated and repeatable
 3. No external Cassandra setup is required